Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 In this case, you’d be entitled to compensation from the drunk driver (who caused the accident by being reckless) and the airbag manufacturer (for the deployment failure).

 You’re entitled to recover the costs of medical treatment, lost wages from being unable to work, pain and suffering, and more.
-Evidence to recover may include:
+Evidence supporting your case can include:

 • Bills for medical treatment